bootdotdev/blog/content/golang/golang-enum.md

 )
 ```

-## Create an enums with multipliers
+## Create an enum with multipliers

 The `iota` keyword simply represents an incrementing integer constant that's one number larger each time it's used within the same `const` block.
 You can use it to do whatever math you like.